 Does a digital proof show the exact final colors?

 Not exactly.
-Screen color and final thread or patch color can differ, sometimes more than people expect.
-Use Pantone, thread charts, or physical samples if brand color matching matters.
+Screen color and final thread, leather, silicone, PVC, or patch color can differ, sometimes more than people expect.
+Use Pantone references, thread charts, or physical samples if brand color matching matters.

 What slows down restaurant patch beanie turnaround the most?

-Missing vector files, unclear feedback, and waiting on internal approvals are the usual time-killers.
-Complex artwork, holiday rush periods, and extra revision rounds also stretch lead time.
+Missing vector files, unclear feedback, waiting on internal approvals, and late material changes are the usual time-killers.
+Complex artwork, holiday rush periods, physical samples, and extra revision rounds also stretch lead time.

 What should I confirm before ordering custom beanies in bulk?

-Confirm the final quantity, unit price breaks, setup fees, sample status, shipping timeline, and delivery deadline.
+Confirm the final quantity, unit price breaks, setup fees, sample status, shipping timeline, delivery deadline, packaging, and reorder terms.
 Also confirm that the proof matches the exact logo version you want used across the full run.